swedenconnect/technical-framework/07 - Implementation Profile for using DSS in Central Signing Services.md

 Allowed HTML entities for character replacement SHALL be restricted to `amp`, `gt`, `lt`, `quot` and `nbsp` (in the form `&entity-name;`).

-HTML messages MUST NOT contain any URI references to data outside of the message and MUST NOT contain any JavaScript in any form.
+HTML messages MUST NOT contain any URI references to data outside the message and MUST NOT contain any JavaScript in any form.

 <a name="requesting-identity-provider-to-display-signmessage"></a>